ferran-candela/upc-aidl-2021-image-retrieval/README.md

-# Deep Learning Image retrieval with Fashion Product database
+# Deep Learning Image retrieval for Fashion Product database

 The aim of the project is the creation of a tool that allows the full implementation and evaluation of an image retrieval web application using the [Fashion Product](https://www.kaggle.com/paramaggarwal/fashion-product-images-dataset) dataset as the database.
 DuSeveral existing pre-trained models are evaluated and also custom models are created from applying Transfer Learning from them.